MediaComem/comem-archidep/ex/big-browser-deployment.md

+## Provision a TLS certificate

+Obtain and configure a TLS certificate to serve the application over HTTPS like in the [certbot exercise][certbot-ex].

 ## Set up an automated deployment with Git hooks

 Change your deployment so that the application can be automatically updated via